Vietnam-Petroleum-Institute-1/SK-References/semantic-kernel-docs-main/semantic-kernel/get-started/quick-start-guide/index.md

 - Run AI prompts from the kernel
 - Make AI prompts dynamic with variables
 - Create a simple AI agent
-- Automatically combine functions together with planner
+- Automatically combine functions together with planners
 - Store and retrieve memory with embeddings